programic/checklist-going-live/README.md

 ## 4. Dotenv
 - [ ] Debug mode is turned off.
 - [ ] "From" email address is set correctly.
-- [ ] Other .env variables are set correctly?
+- [ ] Other .env variables are set correctly.

 ## 5. Server
 - [ ] Production domain points to the correct server.